Wildlander-mod/wildlander-mod.github.io/index.md

 To report a bug – First query with support, as it might have already been reported.
 They will advise you if you need to fill out a bug report form.

+### Save Advice
 {: .warning }
-> When you load your savefile, wait at least thirty seconds before saving again.
+> When you load your save file, wait at least a minute before saving again.
 Some scripts will break if you save too soon after loading.
 >
-> At least try to avoid saving during combat or other conditions of heavy script load.
+> Avoid saving during combat or other conditions of heavy script load.
+>
+> Never save more than once a minute.
+>
+> Never save within 30 seconds of entering a building / cell / dungeon.

 ### When starting a new character